anishgaur/RHCSA-Notes-2024/RHCSA - Commands.md

 ## File and Directory Commands
+The following in a list of CLI commands that you must be familiar with for the RHCSA 9 examination.
+These commands were based on the video and textual course from Sander Van Vugt.

+## Find Command

 - `find /path -name filename -type f/d -exec command {}\;`: This is a find command with the -exec option that triggers a command.
 The `{}` are placeholders for the filenames resulting from the search.